PaddlePaddle/book/04.word2vec/README.md

 Unlike from the previous PaddlePaddle v2, in the new API (Fluid), we do not need to calculate word embedding ourselves.
 PaddlePaddle provides a built-in method `fluid.layers.embedding` and we can use it directly to build our N-gram neural network model.

 - We define our N-gram neural network structure as below.
-This structure will be used both in `train` and in `infer`
+This structure will be used both in `train` and in `infer`.
+We can specify `is_sparse = True` to accelerate sparse matrix update for word embedding.

 ```python
 def inference_program(is_sparse):
     first_word = fluid.layers.data(name='firstw', shape=[1], dtype='int64')